C4ptainCrunch/thesis/source/index.rst

 .. proof:application::

-  By Theorem :numref:`theo:value`, the minimax value of an Awale subgame is equal to the value of the subgame.
+  By :numref:`Theorem %s <theo:value>`, the minimax value of an Awale subgame is equal to the value of the subgame.
 The minimax tree can thus be used to find the optimal strategies.